Klavis-AI/klavis/mcp_servers/perplexity_ai/README.md

 ### Response Format

-All tools return a string response that includes:
+The tool returns a string response that includes:
 - The main response content from the AI model
 - Automatically appended citations (when available)
 - Numbered citation format: `[1] source_url`